pelithne/AKS_secure_baseline_the_hard_way/README.md

 vim Dockerfile
 ````

-Add the following content to the Dockerfile
+Add the following content to the Dockerfile.

 ````bash
 FROM nginx
 EXPOSE 80
 ````

-Build the Docker image
+Build the Docker image.

 ````bash
 docker build --tag nginx .